How the engine works

 The four-stage pipeline

-- It runs on the GPU.
+- Capture runs on the GPU.
 The frame buffer never leaves video memory.

-- It is the only public Windows API that works inside borderless fullscreen games (which is the mode most gamers actually play in).
+- Both APIs work inside borderless fullscreen games (which is the mode most gamers actually play in).
 Older approaches like BitBlt or PrintWindow do not.

-- It supports HDR, multi-monitor, and high-refresh displays without us doing anything special.
+- HDR, multi-monitor, and high-refresh displays are supported without us doing anything special.

 2. Model — per-pixel exposure shader